concur/developer.concur.com/src/api-reference/travel/itinerary/booking/booking-resource.markdown

 ## Response
 This function returns the full trip details, as documented in the Response of the [Get Itinerary Details][2] function.

-If the end user updates an existing reservation which results in a new confirmation number, the old booking must be explicitly cancelled in addition to posting the new booking to Concur.
-If the previous booking is not cancelled, the user will see both bookings in their Concur trip list.
+If the end user updates an existing reservation which results in a new confirmation number, the old booking must be explicitly cancelled in addition to posting the new booking to SAP Concur.
+If the previous booking is not cancelled, the user will see both bookings in their SAP Concur trip list.

 ## Examples